 In lieu of flowers, memorials may be made to Reformed Theological Seminary, 2101 Carmel Rd., Charlotte, NC 28226 or Ligonier Ministries, PO Box 864736, Orlando, FL 32886.

 Pope Funeral Home is assisting the Matthews family.

-To send flowers to Mary Clare Ivey Matthews' family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Mary Clare Ivey Matthews, please visit our floral store.

 Reformed Theological Seminary